When can I end my PCP agreement through voluntary termination?

 As you are nearing the end of your PCP agreement, or if your PCP vehicle has been returned and any outstanding payments have been settled, you can decide what steps to take next.

 If you are having money problems, it is best to wait until your finances are more stable before signing another contract.

 But for most of us, driving is an essential.
 In that case, look around for a more affordable car that suits your finances, so instead of PCP, why not consider a lease deal?

 Car leasing works on a rental basis.
 This means you lease the car for a fixed period of time (usually between 2-4 years) and pay the same amount of money each month.
 There is no interest involved and you do not make a balloon payment, as you simply return the car at the end of the contract.

-To get the lowest price on your next car, check out our best lease deals, where we have handpicked a wide choice of special offers on a range of makes and manufacturers.
-And if you are convinced, remember our Price Match Promise guarantees our deals will not be beaten.
+Or if you’re ready to get the lowest price on your next car, check out our best lease deals, where we have handpicked a wide choice of special offers on a range of makes and manufacturers, including Audi, Kia, Mercedes-Benz and lots more.